hashtag-squirrel/hashtagsheep-blog/app/src/content/blog/festool-csc-sys-50-review.md

 ## The meh

 * **Power:** It's good, not amazing.
 I've cut 4.5 cm walnut without drama, but blade choice really matters.
 Keep it sharp and matched to the task.
 * **Cleaning:** The closed design makes it hard to access for cleaning.
-Dust collects in corners, and there's no easy way to get in deep.
+Dust collects in the case corners, and there's no easy way to get in deep.
 If you're as picky about cleaning as I am, this will bug you.
 * **Cutting capacity:** Expected for a saw this size.
-You'll need creative jigs or alternative tools for large panels.
+You'll need creative jigs or alternative solutions for large panels.

 ## The takeaway